 Length 2.3 mi · Climbing 790 ft

-Unlike the other short trails that line the Avenue of the Giants, the Allens Trail does not loop around an alluvial flat.
+Unlike most of the other short trails that line the Avenue of the Giants, the Allens Trail does not loop around an alluvial flat.
 Instead, it climbs one steep mile into a surprising redwood-filled glen.
 Although the climb is long and can be a little dull, the sheltered glen with its magical redwood grove is worth the trip.
 This trail is also known as the Five Allens Trail and the Allens Grove Trail.

 Click here to see the trailhead location in Google Maps.

 The trailhead is north of the Founders' Grove and just south of the road to High Rock Conservation Camp.
 If you're driving south, look for the Maria McKean Allen marker to your right in an downhill S-curve.
 There's a small pullout where you can park, and a tiny "Allens Trail" sign marks the trailhead.

 The trail starts off steep and continues to climb at an average 15% grade for nearly a mile.
 After the first few yards, the trail crosses Highway 101 in a pedestrian tunnel and emerges into a typical redwood upland, with medium-sized redwoods and Douglas-Fir growing amid a dense understory of huckleberry and tanoak.
 The roar of traffic fills the forest and gradually tapers off as you climb; on a still day you can just barely hear the traffic noise at the top of the trail.
 There are some good-sized redwoods, especially near the beginning of the trail, and there's also a little waterfall, but the forest is not particularly interesting for most of the way.